-The Files section of Storage contains all raw files uploaded to your project.
-This serves two main purposes:
+The File Storage is available in the Files section of Storage and contains all raw files uploaded to your project.
+It also contains files with data exported from tables.
+These are created when you request to export a table from Table Storage.
+The Files Storage serves two main purposes:

 To store an arbitrary file, select the Files tab in Storage and then click Upload in the top right corner.